 The company also announced the AMD Ryzen 7 5800X3D desktop processor as its first Ryzen processor with AMD 3D V-Cache technology to power gaming experiences.
 Powered by the “Zen 3” core architecture, the Ryzen 7 5800X3D desktop processor is the world’s fastest gaming processor, delivering an average of 5 percent faster 1080p gaming across select titles than the competition, the company claims.

-The firm expanded Radeon RX 6000M mobile graphics lineup with an aim to deliver epic gaming performance for next-gen premium laptops.
+The firm expanded the Radeon RX 6000M mobile graphics lineup to deliver epic gaming performance for next-gen premium laptops.

 In addition, AMD Radeon RX 6500 XT and Radeon RX 6400 desktop graphics cards are designed to make incredible 1080p gaming experiences for popular and e-sports titles accessible to more gamers.

 AMD also provided the first look at the next-gen “Zen 4” processors built on 5nm process node and new Socket AM5, which will deliver unparalleled processor leadership beginning in the second half of 2022.